'Spot the Difference' is a new Comedy tour about adoption that will make a difference, by helping find more foster and adoption families in the UK

 Will the shows be free?

-The ticket price will be kept low with at least 20% of venue tickets being free for prespective adoption or foster families and special guests from the adoption or fostering organisations.
+The ticket price will be kept low with at least 20% of venue tickets being free for anyone struggling to attend/special guests from the adoption or fostering organisations.
 Money from tickets will help to pay for the tour and extra dates if possible (such as free shows for schools and colleges)